ImNoahDev/APC-ups-Home-Assistant/README.md

 ### Unraid
 If you are on unraid:
-Download the USER SCRIPT, PYTHON3 and UNRAID-TMUX plugins then ownload the unraid release of this project
+Download the USER SCRIPT, PYTHON3 and UNRAID-TMUX plugins then download the unraid release of this project

 Place the **APC UPS** folder in the **/boot/config/plugins/user.scripts/scripts/** directory